 UCS creates transparency

 The updates came just at the right time, as data privacy requirements became more stringent as of 2010.
-As a result, it is now necessary to keep clients separate in databases, on file servers and on backups.
+As a result, it is now necessary to keep clients separate in databases, on file servers and on Backup Directory Nodes.
 The user, rights and group administration and management functions in UCS provide the requisite complete transparency of the systems for authentication and authorisation rights.
 This requires all measures to be implemented in real time, processes documented and their compliance monitored.

 UDM manages 6,200 right groups fully automatic

 KiKxxl now boasts over 1,900 employees at five sites.
 With the aid of the UDM module from UCS, the IT department now has control over more than 200 servers and around 1,600 thin clients.
 Rights are no longer granted according to groups such as Management, Accounting or IT, as this concept required too many exceptions.
 Instead, it employs extremely granular user rights.
 Each important resource is represented by its own rights group.
 In this way, there are over 6,200 rights groups, of which approx. 6,000 groups for access to the file structure.

 At this level, rights are assigned automatically not manually.
 All authorisation rights to KiKxxl systems are applied for electronically.
 The data privacy officer checks them and approves them directly.
 When employees leave or transfer to another client area, the actions of the HR department delete the authorisation rights automatically.
 The IT department programmed and integrated this along with verification mechanisms for whether the rules really are complied with based on the UCS management module UDM.
 Head of IT, Mr Hoeger, said, “All this was only possible because we were using the Open Source Univention server UCS.”